 The City has developed an inventory of privately-owned structural BMPs that includes structures constructed after February 21, 2013 (the date that post construction standards became effective).
-The City will update the inventory annually.
+The City will update the inventory annually, and where applicable will list which controls are considered LID/GI.
 The City will perform or require annual inspections of the structures listed on the inventory to confirm that post-construction BMPs are functioning as designed.
 A sample inspection checklist that the City will use to document inspections is included in Appendix C. The City will maintain or require the developer/owner/operator to keep records of post-construction inspections, and maintenance activities.